 Mark Furshpan, Ph.D., Clinical Psychologist

 Dr. Furshpan received his Ph.
-D. at the State University of New York at Buffalo in 1986 and has been in private practice for over twenty years.
+D. at the State University of New York at Buffalo in 1986 and has been in private practice for over thirty years.
 Dr. Furshpan is the Director of Family Psychology of Long Island with a clinical interest in marriage counseling, mood and anxiety disorders and health psychology.